-Various patterns available from many Austin Seven parts suppliers
+Please Note: We DO NOT stock these, but various patterns are available from many Austin Seven parts suppliers

 The original valve chest cover for the Austin Seven is a simple steel pressing, secured by two bolts in the middle and sealed with a cork washer.
 Over the years, the cover warps and bows, particularly when over-tightened or attempting to stop the leak by tightening even more.
 Another common cause of leaks is the misalignment, hardening and deterioration of the cork seal.
 Slopping silicon gasket sealant all over helps, but looks a mess.

 A simple cure is to fit a new aluminium cover, machined from billet and thick enough to withstand a considerable amount of warping and over-tightening.
 The top of the cover is grooved, adding to the strength and aiding cooling.
 High-grade rubber O-rings sit in machined recesses and prevent the engine leaking.
 To fit, simply remove the old cover, clean the mating surface of the engine thoroughly, smear oil on the O-rings and bolt it on.
 Take care not to over-tighten the fixings.